2010–11 Tennessee Volunteers basketball team

 The 2010–11 Tennessee Volunteers basketball team represented the University of Tennessee in the 2010–11 NCAA Division I men's basketball season.
 This was the sixth season for Bruce Pearl as the Volunteers' head coach.
 The team, a member of the Eastern Division of the Southeastern Conference, played its home games at Thompson-Boling Arena.
 They were the champions of the 2011 NIT Season Tip-Off.
 They finished the season 19–15, 8–8 in SEC play and lost in the quarterfinals of the 2011 SEC men's basketball tournament to Florida.
-They received an at-large bid in the 2011 NCAA Division I men's basketball tournament where they lost in the second round to Michigan.
+They received an at-large bid to the 2011 NCAA Division I men's basketball tournament, where they lost in the second round to Michigan.

 On March 21, 2011, Pearl was fired by the school for lying to NCAA investigators on recruiting violations.